microsoft/terminal/doc/specs/#1595 - Suggestions UI/Snippets.md

   the actions living in an entirely separate map of CWD->actions, the keybindings in the main map won't be able to easily get to them.
 See also [Security considerations](#security) for more.
-* If the Snippets pane or Suggestions UI is opened with `local` suggestions as a source, then we'll just append the appropriate list of suggestions for the active control's CWD.
+* If the Snippets pane or Suggestions UI is opened with `snippets` as a source, then we'll just append the appropriate list of suggestions for the active control's CWD.
   * We don't need to have the control raise an event when the CWD changes - we can lazy-load these actions when a UI element that requires it is first invoked.